Jim-F/UCSD_p-Trek/source/README.md

 The p-System does come with a low-level disk formatting utility (DISKFORMAT.CODE on the UTILITY disk), but this cannot be used with emulated floppy images, and is not needed in any case.
 The "F(ile"r on the Command Menu has a "Z(ero" sub-command, which places directory information and a volume label on a blank disk (more-or-less equivalent to "mkfs" in Unix/Linux).

 Floppy "volumes" can be specified to the p-System Filer by a volume number as well as, or instead of, a volume name.
 Floppy positions 1, 2, 3, and 4 in the PCE configuration file are known to the Filer as volumes #4, #5, #9, and #10, respectively.
 Volume #4 is always the boot disk (and therfore must be bootable; floppies in other positions may or may not be bootable).
-So the disk images SSVOL.ima and DSVOL.ima in the above PCE configuration-file excerpt will be accessible from the p-System Filer as volumes #9 and #10 respectively.
+So the disk images SSVOL.ima and DSVOL.ima in the above D:\PCE\data\\*.inc configuration include file excerpt will be accessible from the p-System Filer as volumes #9 and #10 respectively.

 An entirely blank disk created by "dd" as above will not initially show up as being "on-line" in the Filer.
 So, for instance, if you have PCE configured with SYSTEM2.ima in floppy "drive" 1, nothing in floppy drive 2, blank SSVOL.ima in floppy drive 3 (h=1 !), and blank DSVOL.ima in floppy drive 4 (h=2 !), the Filer will initially show (in response to the "V(ols" sub-command):